NextCenturyCorporation/MCS/python_api/API.md

 ### object_list : list of MCS_Object objects

 The list of metadata for all currently visible objects in the scene.
+For metadata on structural objects like walls, please see `structural_object_list`

 ### object_mask_list : list of Pillow.Image objects